tonybaloney/ai-internationalization-article/article.md

 'This is the life'
 ```

 This particular byte-pair-coding has 100,000 possible tokens for every written language which is possible by assigning words or parts of words which occur frequently (like "This") their own token.
-Words and mispellings can also be tokenized using parts of words as tokens.
-A mispelling like "Thiss" is 2 tokens, "Th" and "iss".
-Each letter in the Latin Alphabet has it's own token so the never of tokens would never exceed the number of characters for English.
+Words and spelling mistakes can also be tokenized using parts of words as tokens.
+A misspelling like "Thiss" is 2 tokens, "Th" and "iss".
+Each letter in the Latin Alphabet has its own token, so the number of tokens would never exceed the number of characters for English.
 A general rule of thumb is that one token corresponds to around 4 characters of text for common English text.

-Because CJK languages do not use the latin alphabet, we need to consider a different ratio of words to tokens.
+Because CJK languages do not use the Latin alphabet, we need to consider a different ratio of words to tokens.

 A good example is the character used in both Chinese (Māo) and Japanese (Neko) for cat (猫).
 The 猫 character part of the Unicode CJK Unified Ideographs which includes over 97,000 characters.
-Since the cl100k_base encoding only has space for ~100,000 possible tokens the the CJK Unified Ideographs alone would take up most of space so most characters are 2 or 3 tokens.
+Since the cl100k_base encoding only has space for ~100,000 possible tokens the CJK Unified Ideographs alone would take up most space, so most characters are 2 or 3 tokens.
 Encoded into cl100k_base, the 猫 character becomes 3 tokens:

 ```python
 >>> enc.encode("猫")
 [163, 234, 104]
 ```

 More commonly used characters like 三 (3 in both Chinese and Japanese) are only one token (46091).
 In some cases the character represents a concept like "Memorize" far more concisely.
-The character for memorise is 覚 (2 tokens) whereas the word "Memorize" is 3 tokens.
+The character for memorize is 覚 (2 tokens) whereas the word "Memorize" is 3 tokens.

 To better understand how the density of information-to-tokens, we looked a dataset of over 2 million translated sentences and measured the ratio of tokens between English and the target language.
 As a baseline, the most widely spoken Indo-European languages that also use the Latin Alphabet (French, German, Italian, Portuguese, and Spanish) were included: